 This is a simple way to get your protein in a healthy fashion.
 I love eating oatmeal for breakfast, but on its own, it doesn’t have that much protein.
 This is why adding the chia seeds, protein powder and peanut butter makes this so much better.
 I love eating this during the summer months, when it is too hot for warm oatmeal.
 You pop these overnight oats from the fridge and your oatmeal cravings are satisfied.
 Oatmeal by itself also has never made me completely full.
 I always love adding bananas, berries, and peanut butter.
 The protein powder is game changer.
 Not only does the protein powder make the oatmeal taste good, but it fills you up.

 Although the name is Overnight oats, you actually do not need to soak them overnight.
 You need about 3 hours tops, so if you make it right when you wake up, you can have them late morning or early lunch.
 The longer you soak them, the softer they will be, so it is totally up to you.
 I like to eat them cold, but you can always warm them up in the microwave if you prefer them hot.
 I love adding sliced bananas, berries, and peanut butter after.
-Another breakfast idea could be to make my Breakfast popovers or my french toast.

 - Old-fashioned oats: MAKE SURE THEY ARE NOT INSTANT OATS